Purchases made through links may earn us a small commission, at no extra cost to you.

 Your answers to the above questions will be able to point you in the right direction when it comes to choosing a mode of travel that is best suited to you.

-This list is by no means all-encompassing but a mere starting point when it comes to choosing a type of vacation.
+Here is a list of some of the pros and cons of different types of travel.
+This list is by no means all-encompassing, but a mere starting point when it comes to choosing a vacation type that fits your travel style.

 You may enjoying cruising if: